January 4 2022 | 8 Min Read

 A logistics partner will handle carrier and vendor negotiations to ensure the best competitive pricing, reliable delivery, and product quality.
 With this control and visibility into transportation and freight costs, wholesalers can set the final product price to ensure a margin.
 Yes, you heard right.
 As long as customer satisfaction is maintained, the shipping department becomes a profit center.

-An automated process and robust auditing shorten the order to payment cycle and improve cash flow.
+An automated process and robust auditing shorten the order-to-payment cycle and improve cash flow.

 Using a logistics management system that offers GL coding and works seamlessly with your Automated Inventory Management System reduces inventory pile-up, optimizes warehousing, and allows scalability.
 Not to mention the increased process speed with less potential for human error.

-Ship made of dollar banknote floating in waterWhat we’re saying, and apologies for returning to the steering the corporate ship metaphor one last time, is there are tools to locate the hidden icebergs, systems to chart new courses and experts to help you arrive in port with happy customers and your profitability intact.
+What we’re saying, and apologies for returning to the steering the corporate ship metaphor one last time, is there are tools to locate the hidden icebergs, systems to chart new courses and experts to help you arrive in port with happy customers and your profitability intact.

 What does the future hold?